 2002 Chevrolet Camaro

 The third generation Camaro was sold during the 1982 through 1992 model years and was the first to offer fuel injection, five-speed manual and four-speed automatic transmissions.
 They also featured hatch back bodies for the first time and were also 500 pounds lighter than previous models.
 The IROC-Z model came out in 1985 and the ILE performance packaged debuted in 1988.
 Both featured special high performance engines and matching transmission options.
 The fourth generation Camaro was introduced in 1993 and lasted through the 2002 model year.
 It got a revised F-body and the Z28 became the popular performance model, eventually getting a 305 cubic engine aluminum engine.
-The third and fourth generations were known as "muscle cars" due to their performance options.

 2010 Chevrolet Camaro

 As with all performance cars of the Muscle Car Era the pollution control laws that were introduced in the early 1970s put a damper on sales but the Camaro hung on until 2002 when it was discontinued.
 But then in 2006 a fifth generation concept Camaro went into production and became available for the 2010 model year.
 The SS model featured a 376 cubic inch engine that put out 426 horsepower and could be coupled with either a six-speed manual or automatic transmission.
 The 2010 Camaro received the World Car Design of the Year award.
 The 2011 SS Model received new suspension and engine options, including a supercharged V-8 that produced 580 horsepower.
 The Chevrolet Camaro is still in production today and still considered a true classic car.